Máster Universitario en Abogacía + Curso de especialización en Derecho Penal económico

 • Agustina Sanllehí, José Ramón.
 PhD.
 Full professor of Criminal Law and Criminology at Abat Oliba CEU University.

 • Armas González, Eduardo.
-Lawyer for the Social Security Administration and associate professor in labour law at Abat Oliba CEU University.
+Lawyer for the Social Security Administration and associate professor in labour law at CEU Abat Oliba University.

 • Arranz Puig, Irene.
 Lawyer.
 Senior associate at Cuatrecasas, specialising in international arbitration.
 Advises on cases related to distribution, construction and disputes arising from transactions and M&A operations.